signon-project/wp4-elan-processor/README.md

 </p>

 ![alt text](https://github.com/signon-project-wp4/SignON-ELAN-Processor/blob/main/img/folder_structure_chapter_v2.png)

+## Test
+In the file "test" of this repository you can find an example of usage.

 ## Requirements
 This research was developed using Python 3.8.0.
 Below, the library requirements are listed to assure the experiments reproducibility.